Blog posts on article about Alibaba's China leadership links censored

-BEIJING, July 22 (Reuters) - Microblog posts about a New York Times article on Chinese e-commerce giant Alibaba Group Holding’s close ties to descendants of China’s leaders have been removed by censors, a censorship monitoring group said on Tuesday.
+BEIJING (Reuters) - Microblog posts about a New York Times article on Chinese e-commerce giant Alibaba Group Holding’s [IPO-BABA.N] close ties to descendants of China’s leaders have been removed by censors, a censorship monitoring group said on Tuesday.

 Alibaba has been in the spotlight as it prepares its stock market listing - potentially the largest ever tech debut in the United States - particularly over its complicated web of affiliations and corporate governance.